-Plan category Number of securities to be issued upon exercise of outstanding options (a) Weighted-average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(2) Equity compensation plans approved by security holders(1) 11,729,170 \$ 7.11 2,351,120 Equity compensation plans not approved by security holders Total 11,729,170 \$ 7.11 2,351,120
+Plan category Number of securities to be issued upon exercise of outstanding options (a) Weighted-a exercise pr outstanding rice of remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(2) Equity compensation plans approved by security holders(1) 11,729,170 \$ 7.11 2,351,120 Equity compensation plans not approved by security holders Total 11,729,170 \$ 7.11 2,351,120

-- (1) Includes awards granted under the Company's 2002 Plan, the Existing Plan and the 2007 Director Option Plan (the "2007 Director Plan").
+(1) Includes awards granted under the Company's 2002 Plan, the Existing Plan and the 2007 Director Option Plan (the "2007 Director Plan").
 As of December 31, 2015, no shares were reserved for issuance under the 2002 Plan.
-The number of shares available for issuance under the 2007 Director Plan is increased annually on January 1 of each year by 100,000 shares provided, that the Board may waive the annual increase in shares available for issuance. - (2) Of the total presented, there are no shares available for issuance as restricted stock, restricted stock units or stock grants.
+The number of shares available for issuance under the 2007 Director Plan is increased annually on January 1 of each year by 100,000 shares provided, that the Board may waive the annual increase in shares available for issuance.